 We started Platinum Heritage to protect the local environment and preserve the local culture and heritage.
-Everything we do is shaped by this mission; from becoming the only camp to run completely on solar power, donating over 1 million dirhams towards desert conservation, offering authentic food and entertainment, to avoiding dune bashing and offering free tours to young students at local charity schools.
-Our ecotourism business model enables us to support, protect and showcase Dubai’s cultural heritage and natural environment in a sustainable manner through educational and entertaining desert experiences.
-We incorporate all three sustainability pillars; social, economic and environmental.
-We aim to be as sustainable as possible without lowering the premium and high-quality standard of our desert safaris.
+Our mission shapes everything we do, from being the only camp to run completely on solar power to donating over 1 million dirhams to the Dubai Desert Conservation Reserve.
+We offer authentic food and entertainment, avoid dune bashing, and offer free tours at local charity schools to young students.
+Our ecotourism business model enables us to sustainably support, protect, and showcase Dubai's cultural heritage and natural environment through educational and entertaining desert experiences.
+We incorporate all three sustainability pillars: social, economic and environmental.
+We aim to be as sustainable as possible without lowering our desert safaris' premium and high-quality standards.

-Platinum Heritage is the first and only desert safari company in Dubai to offer wildlife drives instead of dune bashing which is very environmentally damaging.
-In fact, dune bashing is the leading cause to severe desertification which is an environmental degradation where desert vegetation and wildlife is lost.
-Our wildlife drives are conducted by our Conservation Guides on set tracks in the Dubai Desert Conservation Reserve where there is a focus on entertaining and educating guests with insights about the native fauna and flora of the desert.
+Platinum Heritage is the first and only desert safari company in Dubai to offer wildlife drives instead of dune bashing.
+In fact, dune bashing damages the environment and is, therefore, the leading cause of severe desertification, an environmental degradation where desert vegetation and wildlife are lost.
+Our wildlife drives are conducted by our Conservation Guides on set tracks in the Dubai Desert Conservation Reserve.
+During these nature drives, we focus on educating guests with insights into the native fauna and flora of the desert.

 The Dubai Desert Conservation Reserve is the oldest and one of the largest national parks in the UAE and home to thousands of indigenous plant and animal species.
-On behalf of every guest we make a donation towards the conservation efforts of the reserve.
-We are the only desert safari company with 100% full-time and professionally trained Conservation Guides; this promises that your desert experience is led by an expert with plenty of knowledge and anecdotes about the desert.
+On behalf of every guest, we donate towards the conservation efforts of the reserve.
+We are the only desert safari company with 100% full-time and professionally trained Conservation Guides; this promises that an expert leads your desert experience with plenty of knowledge and anecdotes about the desert.